DBCDK/solr-document-store/gui/README.md

 ### Folder structure

  - `app`: Contains all application code
  	- `actions`: Each file contains action producers and relevant type constants, that mirrors a reducer.
-Only exception is `global.js` which contains action relevant to several reducers.
+Only exception is `global.js` which contains actions relevant to several reducers.
  	- `api`: Contains functions for interacting with the `service` backend API.
 All results are delivered as a `Promise`.
  	- `components`: Contains all react components.
  	- `functions`: Contains helper functions for non-trivial operations that also needs to be re-used in several places.